AdobeDocs/experience-manager-core-components.en/help/using/accordion.md

 ![](assets/screen-shot-2019-06-21-08.58.11.png)

 * **Allowed Heading Elements** - This multi-select drop-down defines the accordion item heading HTML elements that are allowed to be selected by an author.
-* **Default Heading Element** - This drop-dpown defines the default accordion item heading HTML element.
+* **Default Heading Element** - This drop-down defines the default accordion item heading HTML element.

 ### Allowed Components Tab {#allowed-components-tab}